Degenerate matter: Neutron degeneracy

 Neutron degeneracy is analogous to electron degeneracy and exists in neutron stars, which are partially supported by the pressure from a degenerate neutron gas.
-Neutron stars are formed either directly from the supernova of stars with masses between 10 and 25 M_{☉} (solar masses), or by white dwarfs acquiring a mass in excess of the Chandrasekhar limit of 1.44 M_{☉}, usually either as a result of a merger or by feeding off of a close binary partner.
+Neutron stars are formed either directly from the supernovae of stars with masses between 10 and 25 M_{☉} (solar masses), or by white dwarfs acquiring a mass in excess of the Chandrasekhar limit of 1.44 M_{☉}, usually either as a result of a merger or by feeding off of a close binary partner.
 Above the Chandrasekhar limit, the gravitational pressure at the core exceeds the electron degeneracy pressure, and electrons begin to combine with protons to produce neutrons (via inverse beta decay, also termed electron capture).
 The result is an extremely compact star composed of "nuclear matter", which is predominantly a degenerate neutron gas with a small admixture of degenerate proton and electron gases.

 Neutrons in a degenerate neutron gas are spaced much more closely than electrons in an electron-degenerate gas because the more massive neutron has a much shorter wavelength at a given energy.
 This phenomenon is compounded by the fact that the pressures within neutron stars are much higher than those in white dwarfs.
 The pressure increase is caused by the fact that the compactness of a neutron star causes gravitational forces to be much higher than in a less compact body with similar mass.
 The result is a star with a diameter on the order of a thousandth that of a white dwarf.

 The properties of neutron matter set an upper limit to the mass of a neutron star, the Tolman–Oppenheimer–Volkoff limit, which is analogous to the Chandrasekhar limit for white dwarf stars.

-Proton degeneracy

-Sufficiently dense matter containing protons experiences proton degeneracy pressure, in a manner similar to the electron degeneracy pressure in electron-degenerate matter: protons confined to a sufficiently small volume have a large uncertainty in their momentum due to the Heisenberg uncertainty principle.
-However, because protons are much more massive than electrons, the same momentum represents a much smaller velocity for protons than for electrons.
-As a result, in matter with approximately equal numbers of protons and electrons, proton degeneracy pressure is much smaller than electron degeneracy pressure, and proton degeneracy is usually modelled as a correction to the equations of state of electron-degenerate matter.